 As a result of this wiping out of the coral reefs, smaller fish that normally feed on live coral are dying off!
 This could eventually throw the fish food chain out of balance, consequently throwing local fishing and tourism operations out of gear soon.

 In addition to the trauma caused by these effects, costs and human effort involved in addressing these calamities is tremendous; Needless to say that it is impossible to accurately estimate loss of life, property and income/revenue.
 We could, however, reduce emission of carbon dioxide by preserving the natural carbon sinks of dense forest cover and fresh water sources.
+We should also try to find out which food was received in the temperature danger zone.
 It is a well-known fact that trees absorb carbon dioxide during their vital photosynthesis process, and release the much required oxygen, thereby, providing a mutual win-win situation for life on earth.
 Reduced dependency on fossilized fuels and stringent emission control measures will also help to slow down global warming.